bwRavencl/ControllerBuddy/README.md

 - Default: works like the SHIFT key on your keyboard
 - Toggle: works like the Caps Lock key

-A set of well thought out profiles for the most popular flight simulators are available [here](https://github.com/bwRavencl/ControllerBuddy-Profiles).
+A set of well-thought-out profiles for the most popular flight simulators are available [here](https://github.com/bwRavencl/ControllerBuddy-Profiles).

 #### Architecture:
 Local mode: